fabzl/Bannerhammer/README.md

 JS Classes
 __________________________________________________________________________________

-	-	creative.hasClass(element, className) = returns true or false if the element contains the class
+	-	creative.hasClass(className, element) = returns true or false if the element contains the class

 	-	creative.addClass( classname, element ) = securely add the class to an element